adsk-renyo/TestDocker/README.md

 # TestDocker

 Below is how to test this project:

-0. clone this project
+1. clone this project
-1. install docker in your host computer
+2. install docker in your host computer
-2. install docker-computer in your host computer
+3. install docker-compose in your host computer
-3. go to the cloned git repo directory
+4. go to the cloned git repo directory
-4. run command in terminal: "docker-compose up"
+5. run command in terminal: "docker-compose up"